lnalborczyk/neurogam/README.md

-# Precise temporal localisation of time-resolved effects with Bayesian generalised additive multilevel models
+# Modelling time-resolved electrophysiological data with Bayesian generalised additive multilevel models

 The goal of `neurogam` is to provide utilities for estimating the onset and offset of time-resolved effects, such as those found in M/EEG,